 In my travels along I-40 in northeast New Mexico, I pulled into a Tucumcari truckstop diner that hawked three-dollar pitchers of Coors and burritos the size of bank deposit canisters.
 My brother-in-law and I each ordered “the combo.”
-After about ten minutes my eyesight wavered and somewhere between the dusty haze on the road outside the window and the heat from the burrito, I entered a different plane of existence.
-The top of my head started sweating uncontrollably, and after a desperate wave with a white napkin announcing unconditional surrender, our Mexican waitress promptly stopped by and announced with a hearty laugh that they were medium-spicy.
+After ten minutes my eyesight wavered and somewhere between the dusty haze on the road outside the window and the heat from the burrito, I entered a different plane of existence.
+The top of my head started sweating uncontrollably, and after a desperate wave with a white napkin announcing unconditional surrender, our waitress promptly stopped by and announced with a hearty laugh that they were medium-spicy.
 I love hot food and hell, I could barely finish it.
 I can’t imagine what-in-the-Bejezus their HOT version was like.

 This was my first experience with authentic southwest roadside fare, and at that point, I realized I’d gotten my ass kicked.

 Here is my [edible] tribute to that burrito.
 Use the cayenne to control the amount of heat.
 The beef in this recipe is slow-cooked in the oven to perfection.
 Finish them off in a baking dish with melted cheese on top.
 You can also use your slow cooker to braise the beef if you don’t have a dutch oven.

 2 tbs. mild Chimayo chili powder

 1 tsp. coriander

 2 tsp. cumin, ground from toasted seed